knobs-dials/pymoodbar/README.md

 ## Why?
 Partly for exerise,
- partly because I wanted an easier testbed to experiment with various transforms (like critical bands and equal loudness), partly because I wanted a variant that shows more spectral detail, and maybe later things like beat and rhythm, partly because the original was annoying to get to compile, and I wanted to see how useful it might be as a fingerprint or comparison sort of thing.
+ partly because I wanted an easier testbed to experiment with various transforms (like critical bands and equal loudness), partly because I wanted images with more spectral detail, and maybe later things like beat and rhythm, partly because the original was annoying to get to compile, and partly because I wanted to see how useful it might be as a fingerprint or comparison sort of thing.

+So if you want drop-ins for moodbar generation, you probably want one the links below and not this one.

 ## Parts